-The ISF Police component of the Internal Security Fund will contribute to ensuring a high level of security in the EU.
-Within this general objective, the Funds' activities will focus on achieving two specific objectives:
+The ISF Police component of the Internal Security Fund contributes to ensuring a high level of security in the EU.
+Within this general objective, the Funds' activities focus on achieving two specific objectives:

 Concrete actions to be funded through this instrument can include a wide range of initiatives, such as setting up and running IT systems, acquisition of operational equipment, promoting and developing training schemes and ensuring administrative and operational coordination and cooperation.

-Union Actions : part of the ISF Police fund is managed by the Commission (direct and indirect management) through Union Actions, which include Calls for Proposals, procurement, direct awards, delegation agreements.
-For these actions the Commission approves Annual Work Programmes that define the priorities and objectives for each year, including the priorities for the Calls for Proposals.
+For these actions, the Commission approves Annual Work Programmes that define the priorities and objectives for each year, including the priorities for the Calls for Proposals.